Knosper/My-Dear-Imgui-example/README.md

 ## Acknowledgments

-- Thanks to the creators and contributors of Dear ImGui for their fantastic library.
+- Thanks to the creators and contributors of Dear ImGui && stb_image for their fantastic library.
 - https://github.com/ocornut/imgui
 - This example is meant to serve as a starting point for anyone looking to integrate ImGui into their C++ projects.